 | 202 | Punjab Kings | Mohali | 2024 |

-RCB Batting Records (All-Time)
+RCB Batting Records — All-Time

-Most Runs for RCB in IPL
+Most Runs for RCB in IPL (All-Time)

-| Player | Matches | Runs | Average | Strike Rate |
+| Player | Matches | Runs | Average | SR |

 |---|---|---|---|---|

-| Virat Kohli | 270+ | 8,889+ | ~38 | ~132 |
+| Virat Kohli | 283 | 9,336 | 40.42 | ~132 |

 | AB de Villiers | 156 | 4,491 | 41.6 | 158.3 |